 Severo Ochoa, Academic, Chemist, Scientist (1905-1993)

-This Spanish-American biochemist and molecular biologist was co-awarded the 1959 Nobel Prize in Physiology or Medicine for “discovering an enzyme that enables the synthesis of RNA,” according to Biography.com.
+This Spanish-American biochemist and molecular biologist was co-awarded the 1959 Nobel Prize in Physiology or Medicine and is known as "The man behind RNA" for “discovering an enzyme that enables the synthesis of RNA,” according to National Institutes of Health.

 Dr. Helen Rodriguez Trías, (1929-2001), First Latina President of the American Health Association

 Dr. Trias was born in Puerto Rico and moved to New York City.
 As a child, she experienced bias for simply being Latina and was “placed in a class with students who were academically handicapped, even though she had good grades and knew how to speak English,” according to Wikipedia.
 Dr. Trias later went on to graduate from medical school at Universidad de Puerto Rico with highest honors.
 Her accomplishments include founding the first center for newborn children in Puerto Rico and serving as Director of Pediatrics at Lincoln Hospital in South Bronx, NY.
 In addition, Dr. Trias went on to lead the New York City Department of Health Mental Hygiene.
 She helped “bring national attention to the devastation caused by HIV and AIDS among inner city mothers and children.
 In 1993, the American Public Health Association elected her their first Latina president.” (https://www.nps.gov/people/dr-helen-rodriguez-trias.htm).